UMD: A Globally Connected University

 Students are encouraged to contact Professors Simon and Bansal right away to schedule an interview.
 For best consideration and acceptance by January 20th, interview should be completed by January 15th and reference names and contact information should be submitted by January 15th.
 The final deadline for interview completion and reference submission is March 1st.

 Please note, you must apply for and receive a passport and visa in time to travel.
-The Program Director will provide information on visa type (tourist or student) as well as copy of invitation letter from in-country partner (as soon as available).
+The Program Leader will provide information on the single-entry ordinary student visa as well as copy of invitation letter from in-country partner (as soon as available).

 After you commit to the program, Education Abroad will enroll you in one of the following options:

-- RDEV689Y for a total of 3 credits
+- RDEV689Y: Current Topics in Real Estate Development: Guided Real Estate Project for a total of 3 credits

 The credit you earn during this program will count as resident credit.